open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/dashboard/metabase/airflow.md

 - **hostPort**: URL to the Metabase instance.
 - **username**: Specify the User to connect to Metabase.
 It should have enough privileges to read all the metadata.
 - **password**: Password for Metabase.
-- **dbServiceName**: Optionally, add the name of the database service to add lineage.

 <MetadataIngestionConfig service="dashboard" connector="Metabase" goal="Airflow" />